Claudia-Merchan/Love/README.md

 # Love - What is it?
-*What is the opposite of love
+* What is the opposite of love?
-**The opposite is indifference
+* The opposite is indifference.

+# Hate - what is it?
+* The intense dislike.